midnightmoet/Anime_Pics_Generator/README.md

 ### Anime Pics Generator

-This is a simple project to generate anime pics using GANs.
+This is a simple project to generate anime pics using [Catboy API](https://catboys.com/api).